• Skip to primary navigation

 Much as I love spending a lot of time in the kitchen coming up with new concoctions, sometimes it's the simple recipes that do the trick.

-Made in minutes with just oats, bananas and plant-based milk (plus any extras you wish to add), they're a great option for healthy gluten-free breakfasts or just as a snack.
+Made in minutes with just oats, bananas and plant-based milk (plus any extras you wish to add), they're a great way to enjoy a healthy gluten-free breakfast or a snack.
+Sort of like eating a bowl of oatmeal, but more fun!

-Top them with fruit and coconut whipped cream and you're good to go!
+Top them with fresh fruit or fruit compote and coconut whipped cream and you're good to go.

 Don't have a waffle iron?
 No problem.
 Use this 3 Ingredient Vegan Pancake Recipe instead.